Research & Thought Leadership

 Due to the excessive cost of the research - roughly R1.2 million (against an annual IRAS income of roughly R3.0 million), we pulled back from the research after reviewing FY2016 reporting.

 In early 2020, a JSE-listed mining company sent IRAS a message to inform us that when they asked 14 highly respected ESG Analysts, in companies such as Allan Gray, Investec, Old Mutual and the Public Investment Corporation (PIC) our SDTI ranked 6th out of 9 ESG Analytic reports, behind the likes of Bloomberg ESG, Dow Jones, FTSE Russel, and MSCI, but ahead of the likes of Oekom and Vigeo.
-This, as we were quick to note, was more than two years after our last SDTI report had been published.
-As a result, IRAS is currently in the process of resurrecting the SDTI, with a projected launch data of our 2020 SDTI report in October.
+This, as we were quick to note, was over four years after our last SDTI report had been published.
+As a result, IRAS resurrected the SDTI, ultimately launching our 2021 Update on ESG Data Transparency in South Africa report in June 2021 (after nearly 18 months of research)..

 The SDTI however, is not our only research.

-It is our intention to also publish a "2020 Updated on ESG/Sustainability Assurance in South Africa" research report by the end of June, and at least one additional (unidentified as of yet) thought leadership article in August, and another in November.
-In doing this research, and sharing it with our network of stakeholders in SA and abroad, it is our hope that IRAS will be viewed as a source of ESG and Integrated Reporting guidance.
+It is our intention to not only update both of the above-mentioned research reports, but to also publish a 2021 Update on ESG/Sustainability Assurance in South Africa by the end of July, and at least one additional (unidentified as of yet) thought leadership article every second month.
+In doing this research, and sharing it with our network of stakeholders in SA and abroad, it is our hope that IRAS will be viewed as an important source of ESG and Integrated Reporting guidance materials.

-NOTE: All of our research working papers are available upon request via firstname.lastname@example.org.
+NOTE: All of our research working papers are available upon request via .